devskale/offpunk/README.md

 At the moment, caching only work for gemini:// ressources. gopher:// is not implemented and http(s):// ressources are sent to an "offline browser" (by default, None, nothing is done).
 It could be useful to, for example, send the http:// links to a text file in order to visit them while online.

-Known issues in the code:
-* WONTFIX: Sync is slow if you have bookmarks with lot of links that change very often.
-* WONTFIX: Certificates error are not handled in --sync
-* FIXME1: consider root file is always index.gmi
-* FIXME2: offline web browser use os.system because it’s the only one that understands the ">> file.txt"

-* TODO: Update blackbox to reflect cache hits.

-## Original description

-AV-98 is an experimental client for the
-[Gemini protocol](https://gemini.circumlunar.space).
-It is derived from the [gopher client VF-1](https://github.com/solderpunk/VF-1) by the same author.
-AV-98 is "experimental" in the sense that it may occasionally extend or deviate from the official Gemini specification for the purposes of, well, experimentation.
-Despite this, it is expected to be stable enough for regular daily use at the same time.

 ## Dependencies

-AV-98 has no "strict dependencies", i.e. it will run and work without anything else beyond the Python standard library.
+Offpunk has no "strict dependencies", i.e. it will run and work without anything else beyond the Python standard library.
 However, it will "opportunistically import" a few other libraries if they are available to offer an improved experience.